Sam Wood: Hold Your Man (1933): Jean Harlow and Clark Gable

-Irving Thalberg and The Marx Brothers, 1935-1937
+Middle years at MGM

 In 1935, Irving Thalberg, the highly regarded head of production at M-G-M, hired the comedy team The Marx Brothers, who had made five career-defining movies at Paramount Pictures, but whose dispute with Paramount over unpaid monies as well as the tepid box office of their now-classic "Duck Soup" (1933) resulted in their five-picture contract not being renewed.
 Thalberg, in offering them a film contract with M-G-M, demanded a significant degree of control over every aspect of the project.
 To this the Marx Brothers acquiesced.
 Zeppo Marx had left the team in 1934 to focus on other business ventures, leaving a trio consisting of Groucho, Harpo and Chico Marx.

 Thalberg's decision to approach Wood to direct the Marx Brothers would mark a "turning point" in the director's professional career.
 Now in his late forties and "largely undistinguished" during the silent era (though exhibiting "unexpected moments of genius") Wood was regarded as one of M-G-M's "top men."